-The Group is principally engaged in the manufacture and trading of electronic products, plastic moulds, plastic and other components for electronic products; the trading of biodiesel products and the provision of energy efficient gas stoves; and the provision of energy saving business solutions.
-The revenue from sales of electronic products is the major source for income of the Group, which comprises sales of finished electronic products, plastic moulds and components, and other components for electronic products.
+The Group is principally engaged in the manufacture and trading of electronic products, plastic moulds, plastic and other components for electronic products.
+Other businesses include the trading of biodiesel products, the provision of energy efficient gas stoves, and the provision of energy saving business solutions.
+Revenue from the sales of electronic products is the major source of income for the Group, which comprises sales of finished electronic products, plastic moulds and components, and other components for electronic products.